-- □ Open the Device Security > Management Access > Server dialog, SSH tab. - □ To disable the SSH server, select the 0ff radio button in the Operation frame. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ To generate a RSA key, in the Signature frame, click the Create button. - □ To enable the SSH server, select the 0n radio button in the Operation frame. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button.
+Open the Device Security > Management Access > Server dialog, SSH tab.
+Disable the SSH server.
+Select the Off radio button in the Operation frame.
+Apply the settings temporarily.
+To do this, click the settings temporarily.
+To do this, click the settings temporarily.
+To do this, click the Create button.
+To generate a RSA key, in the Signature frame, click the Create button.
+Enable the SSH server.
+Select the On radio button in the Operation frame.
+Apply the settings temporarily.
+To do this, click the settings temporarily.
+To change to the Privileged EXEC mode.
+To change to the Configuration mode.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh key rsa generate To generate a new RSA key.
+ssh key rsa generate

+To generate a new RSA key.